Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Materials and Methods

 \subsection{Column density map of the collapsing gas structure}

-We produced C$^{18}$O column density under the assumption of local thermal equilibrium (LTE) by employing the procedures mentioned in Mangum \& Shirley et al. \cite{mangum2015calculate}.
+We produced C$^{18}$O column density under the assumption of local thermal equilibrium (LTE) by employing the procedures mentioned in Mangum \& Shirley et al. ({\it \citealp{mangum2015calculate}}).
 First, we created the integrated-intensity (moment 0) map of the extracted dendrogram structure, which is a gravitationally collapsing envelope.
 Then, using the integrted intensity emission $\int S_\nu \Delta \nu $ of each pixel, we made the column density by employing

-More details on various parameters can be found at Thieme et al.\cite{thieme2022accretion}.
-The obtained column density of the structure is transformed into the column density of molecular hydrogen (N(H$_2$)) utilizing the abundance ratios: [$^{12}$C/$^{13}$C] = 77, [$^{16}$O/$^{18}$O] = 560, and [H$_2$/$^{12}$CO] = $1.1 \times 10^{-4}$ \cite{frerking1982relationship,eswaraiah2020unveiling}, resulting in [H$_2$/C$^{18}$O] = $0.61 \times 10^7$.
-Using the total H$_2$ column density, we then calculated the mass to be 120 M$\odot$.
+More details on various parameters can be found at Thieme et al. ({\it \citealp{thieme2022accretion}}).
+The obtained column density of the structure is transformed into the column density of molecular hydrogen (N(H$_2$)) utilizing the abundance ratios: [$^{12}$C/$^{13}$C] = 77, [$^{16}$O/$^{18}$O] = 560, and [H$_2$/$^{12}$CO] = $1.1 \times 10^{-4}$ ({\it \citealp{Frerking1982,eswaraiah2020unveiling}}), resulting in [H$_2$/C$^{18}$O] = $0.61 \times 10^7$.
+Using the total H$_2$ column density, we then calculated the mass to be 120 $\pm$ 47 M$\odot$.
+Similarly, the mass from the moment 0 map of $^{13}$CO can be estimated using the abundance ratio [H$_2$/$^{13}$CO] = 7 × 10$^5$ ({\it \citealp{Frerking1982}}).